Carreau/phd-dissertation/parts/part3.rst

     :width: 100%

-    Correlation of the meshsize :math:`\xi_0` with the distance offset |delta|, with marginal distribution as histogram on the side and on the top.
+    Correlation of the meshsize :math:`\xi_0` with the distance offset |delta|, with marginal distribution as per histogram on the side and on the top.
 Shaded regions represent confidence interval at 95%.